 In my previous blog, I mentioned the limitation of searching drop-down lists.
 We overcame that limitation by using a search field.
 In this blog, we are going one step further.
-We will use both the search field, and the result of the drop-down list to filter the third parameter.
+We will use the search field and the result of the drop-down list to filter the third parameter.
 In classic SSRS terminology, we use the term ‘Cascading Parameters’ to define this problem.
-Just like a waterfall, the parameter values are selected from top to bottom.
+Like a waterfall, the parameter values are selected from top to bottom.
 The parameters positioned below are called dependent parameters because their value depends upon the selection of parameters above them.

 What you should know